Allan Tramontana - Recovery during the expedition to the crash site of Air-India flights on Mont Blanc.

 We would like to thank and acknowledge Mr. Allan Tramontana for his kind gesture to share the images with us from his discovery and allow us to put it on our blog.

-Some more discovery on this site coming out every now and then, some of the recent discovery has been covered in news media, and the reference links of the same mentioned below,
+Some more discoveries emerge from this site coming out every now and then, and some of the recent discoveries have been covered in the news.
+Reference links are provided below:

 Here I will update you on interesting information about